Paul07-sgo/Paul07-sgo/README.md

 # 👋 Hey there, I'm Paul!

-🎬 Editor | 💻 Python Beginner | 🎯 NDA 2025 Aspirant
+🎬 Editor | 💻 Python Beginner | CSE Student
 Self-learning by building and breaking things — one project at a time.

 ---